devstream-io/devstream/docs/plugins/zentao.md

 **Notes:**

 - ZenTao will be installed in K8s cluster, please prepare a K8s cluster before using ZenTao plugin.
-  For local build, you can use `hack/e2e/e2e-up.sh` to create a K8s cluster via `Kind`.
+For the local build, you can use `hack/e2e/e2e-up.sh` to create a K8s cluster via `Kind`.
-- Currently, all fields list in the example config file below are required.
+- Currently, all fields listed in the example config file below are required.
 You can modify them according to your needs.
 - This plugin is not supported to run on `arm64` architecture now.

 ## Usage

 The following content is an example of the "tool file".

-For more information on the main config, the tool file and the var file of DevStream, see [Core Concepts Overview](../core-concepts/overview.md) and [DevStream Configuration](../core-concepts/config.md).
+For more information on the main config, the tool file, and the var file of DevStream, see [Core Concepts Overview](../core-concepts/overview.md) and [DevStream Configuration](../core-concepts/config.md).

 ```yaml
 config: